IMERSS/inat-components/README.md

 iNat and storing the data your want into separate data files.
 This code can run wherever you want - your own website is probably the most convenient.
 But wherever it is, it has to put the data files in a place that can be called by a website. *
 3. The front-end code running on your website then makes requests to the data files.
-They are created to be as small as possible and contain the smallest amount of info you need so the requests should be fast.
+They are designed to be as small as possible and contain the minimal amount of data needed.
+So the requests are as fast as possible.

 _Why the need for #2?
-Why not just call the iNat API from your own website?_ A couple of reasons:
+Why not just call the iNat API from your own website?_ A few reasons:
-1. It's slow.
-Each API request has to do a lot of work on their end to retrieve the information.
-Also, the response will contain a ton of information you don't need. iNaturalist caps the number of times you can make requests to their server per second, so they would be likely to shut down your access to their API.
+- First it's slow.
+The iNaturalist server has to do a lot of work on their end to retrieve the information for each API request.
+- Secondly, the response will contain a ton of information you don't need.
+- Lastly, iNaturalist caps the number of times you can make requests to their server per second, so they would be likely to shut down your access to their API.

 ### Installation

-To use the components, just use npm, pnpm or yarn - whatever you happen to be using for your package managed.
+To use the components, just use npm, pnpm or yarn - whatever package manager you want.

 ```
 npm install @imerss/inat-components